joel-barajas/ecir2022-incrementality-testing/index.md

 Some of the papers cited in the slides are avaiable at the folder [papers](https://github.com/joel-barajas/cikm2021-incrementality-testing/tree/gh-pages/papers)

 The tutorial conference submission, which includes the detailed outline of the tutorial, is available at the conference proceedings [here](https://link.springer.com/content/pdf/10.1007%2F978-3-030-99739-7_72.pdf).
-We keep a local copy in this page repository [here] (https://github.com/joel-barajas/ecir2022-incrementality-testing/raw/gh-pages/Barajas2022_tutorial_ecir2022.pdf).
+We keep a local copy in this page repository [here](https://github.com/joel-barajas/ecir2022-incrementality-testing/raw/gh-pages/Barajas2022_tutorial_ecir2022.pdf).

 Feedback welcome!!